 Table of Contents

-Ghatasthapana – the beginning of the Dashain.
+Ghatasthapana is the beginning of the Dashain.
 On this day, we fill a Kalash (Small Pot made of metal – copper) with holy water mixed with cow dung, barley seed, and maze seed.
 Then the Kalash is provided to the priest for the blessing of goddess Durga.
-After that, the Kalash is taken to place where there is a lot of sand and soil seeded with the grains.
-This whole ritual is carried out on the certain auspicious time determined by astrologers.
+After that, the Kalash is taken to a place where there is a lot of sand and soil seeded with the grains.
+This whole ritual is carried out at a certain auspicious time determined by astrologers.

 Myth reveals bringing Phulpati brings all the nine goddesses to your home.
-All nine plants represent the goddess and every goddess represents Health, Wealth and prosperity.
-Entering Phulpati to home signifies entering health, wealth and prosperity in your home.
+All nine plants represent the goddess and every goddess represents Health, Wealth, and prosperity.
+Entering Phulpati the home signifies entering health, wealth, and prosperity in your home.

-There is also a major event on this day, which is celebrated at the center of Kathmandu, Tundikhel where canon is fired for celebration.
-The Brahmins would carry royal Kalash, holy Jamara, banana stalks and sugar cane tied with red cloth from Gorkha to Kathmandu.
+There is also a major event on this day, which is celebrated at the center of Kathmandu, Tundikhel where a canon is fired for celebration.
+The Brahmins would carry royal Kalash, holy Jamara, banana stalks, and sugar cane tied with red cloth from Gorkha to Kathmandu.

-Maha Asthami – is the eight days of Dashain.
-This is the day when the fiercest of Goddess Durga manifest to the bloodthirsty Kali and is appeased through the sacrifice of buffaloes, goats, hens, and ducks in temples throughout the nation.
-Blood, symbolic for its fertility, is offered to the Goddesses.
+Maha Ashtami is the eight days of Dashain.
+This is the day when the fiercest of Goddess Durga manifests to the bloodthirsty Kali and is appeased through the sacrifice of buffaloes, goats, hens, and ducks in temples throughout the nation.
+Blood, symbolic of its fertility, is offered to the Goddesses.
 Appropriately enough, the night of this day is called Kal Ratri (Black Night).
-It is also the norm for buffaloes, goats to be sacrificed in the courtyards of all the land revenue offices in the country on this day.
+It is also the norm for buffaloes, and goats to be sacrificed in the courtyards of all the land revenue offices in the country on this day.

 Bijaya Dashami – the tenth day of Dashain.
-On this day Tika – a mixture of yogurt, rice, and red color, which the elder stick on the forehead of young ones and provide them with a blessing to grow bigger and successful.
-Nepali and Hindus people from all around gather on this day to get Tika from their elder ones.
-On this day most of the family are united who have been far for long.
+On this day Tika – a mixture of yogurt, rice, and red color, which the elder stick on the forehead of young ones and provide them with a blessing to grow bigger and more successful.
+Nepali and Hindu people from all around gather on this day to get Tika from their elder ones.
+On this day most of the families are united who have been far for a long.
 This is one reason why the festival is celebrated with so much enthusiasm.

-Dashain is, in fact, a festival in Nepal which reunites the families and is the ceremony of reunion and joy.
+Dashain is, in fact, a festival in Nepal that reunites families and is the ceremony of reunion and joy.
 Every house is filled with happiness and delicious foods.
-The sky is filled with the Kites – eagle shaped paper which flies when the wind is directed towards it.
+The sky is filled with Kites – eagle-shaped paper that flies when the wind is directed towards it.
 And the people are filled with joy and memories.